-The CNN Press Office (London) has answered the concerns raised by Maka Angola on the agreements between the international news network and the Angolan regime, regarding a media campaign to promote a better image of the latter, due to grave concerns of nepotism and corruption.
+The CNN Press Office (London) has responded to the concerns raised by Maka Angola on the agreements made between the international news network and the Angolan regime, regarding a media campaign to promote a better image of the latter, due to grave concerns of nepotism and corruption.

-In a rejoinder to the CNN’s response, Maka Angola offers further clarification:
+In a rejoinder to CNN’s response, Maka Angola offers further clarification:

 “The Angolan General Law of Advertisement, of July 30, 2002, states that all State and official advertisement should be done through a “public tendering procedure” (Art.
 35, 1).
 This law has been violated by the Angolan presidency which allocated, without public tender, and through nepotism and corruption, millions of dollars for the president’s children to contract CNN International advertisement services.”

 Click here to download Maka Angola’s rejoinder to the CNN’s response.

 It is also instructive to remind CNN of the visit made by its Africa Bureau chief, Kim Norgaard, to Angola, last January.
 During the visit, the CNN representative met with the Angolan authorities to discuss arrangements for CNN to improve the image of the Angolan regime through a series of reportages, based on the country’s oil dependent economic growth.
 On January 17, 2012, during a meeting with government officials (Jornal de Angola, January 18, 2012) , Kim Norgaard explained that “(…) We have decided to meet with the minister of Information, so that together we will draft a plan to allow us to assuredly broadcast the real situation of Angola to the world, contrary to what is happening outside [regarding coverage on Angola].”